jbhopkins/bioxtasraw/docs/source/tutorial/s2_denss.rst

     *   *Note:* For final reconstructions for a paper, DENSS should be run in Slow mode.
         For this tutorial, or for obtaining an initial quick look at results, Fast mode is fine.

+#.
+RAW can align the DENSS output with a PDB structure.
+To do so, check the
+    Align output to PDB/MRC' box and select the **1XIB_4mer.pdb** file in the **reconstruction_data/gi_complete** folder.

+    *   *Tip:* If you're not sure if you selected the correct file, hovering your mouse over the filename will show the full path to the file.

     |denss_run_tab_png|